 Founder of a school for disabled children, my host was extremely passionate about his city.
-He tirelessly drove us throughout Manavgat, showing us Oymapinar Dam, the city of Side, took us on ATV tours, jet skiing and go karting.
+He tirelessly drove us throughout Manavgat, showing us Oymapinar Dam, the town of Side, took us on ATV tours, jet skiing, and go-karting.

-The Oymapinar Dam is a must see if you are able to find a car or hitch hike.
-The Dam is huge and the water reflects a deep turquoise.
-There aren’t many tourists due to the 30 minute drive up a mountain, so it is truly nature at its finest.
+The Oymapinar Dam is a must-see if you are able to find a car or hitchhike.
+The Dam is enormous and the water reflects a deep turquoise.
+There aren’t many tourists due to the 30-minute drive up a mountain, so it is truly nature at its finest.

 Following Side, I continued on my 9-city Turkey venture by tapping into the beautiful landscape of Alanya.
-Although Alanya is also a city within the province of Antalya, its beauty deserves a post of its own.
+Alanya is definitely one of the best cities in Turkey to visit.

 Although Istanbul remains the most known Turkish city among tourists alike, I’d recommend anyone to dabble the beauty of Antalya, even just for a few days.
 From beautiful beaches to mesmerizing ruins, Antalya provides tons to see and more to do.
 These mini-trips around the Antalya province are definitely worth the time.

 Traveling in Turkey is extremely cheap.
 Since I couch-surfed in all of the cities, I spent no money on accommodation.
 Otherwise, there were a few lire here and there for food and tourist sights.
 I didn’t end up buying anything in Antalya since Izmir and Istanbul are known spots for shopping ;).
 I believe I spent less than US 100 during my month in the province.